Find Schools

 The states with the most job growth for Food Scientist or Technologist are Utah, Colorado, and Arkansas.
 Watch out if you plan on working in Washington, Vermont, or South Carolina.
 These states have the worst job growth for this type of profession.

-Food Scientist or Technologist Salary
+Salary for a Food Scientist or Technologist

-The typical yearly salary for Food Scientists and Technologists is somewhere between $39,510 and $118,630.
+The average yearly salary of a Food Scientist or Technologist ranges between $39,510 and $118,630.

 undefined